lovepettersson/Graph_state_generation/README.md

 # Graph_state_generation
-Code for generating graph states.
-This requires Sam Moreleys repository "graph state compass (gsc)".
-Furtheremore, there is code for generating the corresponding circuit that creates the given graph state from local complementation.
-Also implementing errors in the spin gates.
-To inculde excitation level "3" we are changing to qudits.
+Code for doing a graph search including the time-bin entanglement protocol and local complementation.
+Furthermore, there is code for performing indirect measurements of the spin with a Monte Carlo error model drawing probabilities from experimental parameters.
+Finally, there is code to simulate Grover and Deutsch algorithm using four qubits graphs.